blocka025/ProjectEuler/README.md

 These are my solutions to the problems that can be found at https://projecteuler.net/ Each script is designed to print the answer to the problem as a single line of output

+You can find my account with this key: 1819468_Ur5VaM7HZGCjmfLi1kDBgjzILDXGkXm1